Synerise/ios-sdk/README.md

 ```

-## Install SyneriseSDK from Carthage
+## Install Synerise SDK from Carthage

 Add following line to your Cartfile:
 ```